orue/ubuntu-server-configuration/README.md

 The included dotfiles provide a lightweight, minimalist configuration designed to streamline everyday server administration and development tasks:

 - **`.bashrc`** - Custom bash aliases, functions, and prompt configuration
-  - Includes the `svim` alias (`sudo -E nvim`) for editing system files with your personal nvim configuration preserved
+  - Includes the `svim` alias (`sudo -E vim`) for editing system files with your personal nvim configuration preserved
 - **`.vimrc`** - Vim editor settings and keybindings
 - **`.gitconfig`** - Pre-configured Git settings with useful aliases and defaults